Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by The Selecter.
+Every great song by The Mighty Diamonds.
 All the underground hits.

-All Pantaleimon tracks.
-I heard you have a vinyl of every Lizzy Mercier Descloux record on German import.
+All Thee Headcoats tracks.
+I heard you have a vinyl of every Ultimate Spinach record on German import.

-I hear you're buying a rhodes and a güiro and are throwing your macbook out the window because you want to make something real.
-You want to make a The Modern Lovers record.
+I hear you're buying a rhodes and an arpeggiator and are throwing your macbook out the window because you want to make something real.
+You want to make a David Bowie record.

-I hear that you and your band have sold your organ and bought a sitar.
+I hear that you and your band have sold your güiro and bought a linndrum.

-I hear that you and your band have sold your sitar and bought an organ.
+I hear that you and your band have sold your linndrum and bought a güiro.

 I hear everybody that you know is more relevant than everybody that I know.